bhansconnect/alphazero-pybind11/README.md

 To track the progress, you can launch aim with: `aim up` from the project directy (make sure the torch env is activated).
 Go the to Metrics tab and start adding metrics.
 [Guide on metrics explorer](https://www.youtube.com/watch?v=7LUT9judVTQ).

+> Note: The first iteration will use a random player, and is likely to run much faster than following iterations.
+If following iterations are too slow, try lowering the number of games played by changing `SELF_PLAY_BATCH_SIZE`.
+You can also lower the tree search depth by changing `nn_selfplay_mcts_depth`.

+After a couple of iterations have finished, you can end the program and have the networks directly compete in a tournament.
+For a faster tournament, run `python src/monrad.py`.
+For a full roundrobin, run `python src/roundrobin.py`

 ### Base structure